gatsby2016/Fast-WSI-Prediction/README.md

 ### WSI probability map prediction (slide-level)
 The valuable thing is that we achieve **a fast WSI prediction method**, not accuracy or performance improvement.
-We show one WSI prediction probability map below
+We show one WSI prediction probability map below, the size of the original WSI is 13440\*10560, and the size of the output prediction map is 834\*654.
  **it only takes about 4s!**
 <table border=0 width="50px" >
 	<tbody>